-This is the regulatory body that issues official licences to online casinos, poker rooms and sportsbooks.
+This is the regulatory body that issues official licenses to online casinos, poker rooms, and sportsbooks.
 The DGE also checks that games and betting processes are properly tested and verified as being completely fair.

 In addition, the DGE constantly monitors venues offering gambling in the state in order to spot violations of the law.
 When any violation occurs, it has the power to step in and stop them.
 And where violations are criminal in nature, it works in cooperation with the New Jersey State Police and the Division of Criminal Justice.